ExpDev07/coronavirus-tracker-api/README.md

 The data is retrieved programatically and re-formatted from the [2019 Novel Coronavirus (nCoV) Data Repository, provided by JHU CCSE](https://github.com/CSSEGISandData/2019-nCoV).

-## License

-The data is available to the public strictly for educational and academic research purposes.

 ## Prerequisites

 You will need the following things properly installed on your computer.